CLAS 244W (IT; 4th Sem Lang Req) The Greek and Roman Stage (1)

 Tragedy and comedy are among the most important genres of ancient literature.
 The study of major plays by writers such as Aeschylus, Sophocles, Euripides, Seneca, Aristophanes, Menander, Plautus, and Terence will illustrate the development of ancient theater and the immense influence these dramatic creations still exert on modern Western literature and film.
 Emphasis will be laid on the historical context of these works, their structure and generic conventions (and the conscious play with them), and on practical issues of staging and performance.

-- General Education Requirement Fulfillment: Writing centered; Fourth Semester Language Requirement (Latin and Greek)
+- General Education Requirement Fulfillment: Writing-centered; Interpreting Texts; Fourth Semester Language Requirement (Latin and Greek)

 - Offering: Triennially in spring